brandonpope/learning-R-for-analytics/documentation/11-Statistics.md

 # Statistics

-Statistics is one of the original and most commonly associated use-cases with R. These resources cover the major concepts/topics of a statistics class with a partial/heavy focus on examples in R.
+Statistics is one of the original and most commonly associated use-cases with R, in fact I was first introduced to R in STAT 377 in Dr. Mark Rigg's class at Abilene Christian University.
+These resources cover the major concepts/topics of a statistics class with a partial/heavy focus on examples in R.

 ## Resources